 While attending Heriot Watt University Freya competed for the University athletics club, and held the position of Athletics club treasurer for a number of years.
 She also met her husband, Michael, through a mutual friend on the team.

 After graduating with a Bachelor of Engineering degree in Structural Engineering with Architectural Design in the summer of 2005 she moved to the North East of England and took a position as a Graduate Structural Engineer with the multi-disciplinary engineering consultancy Cundall.
 Freya continued to work part time for Cundall until October 2012 when she moved back to her native Scotland with Michael.
-Freya currently works as a Business Development Manager for a running events company.
+Freya currently works as an Events Coordinator for an Events Company.

 While in the North East, Freya was coached by both Ian Whyte and Lindsay Dunn and competed for Chester-le-Street and District Athletic Club.
-Freya met her current coach Steve Jones on a visit to Boulder Colorado in 2008, and he has guided her in her athletics development since the summer of 2009.
+Freya met her long time coach Steve Jones on a visit to Boulder Colorado in 2008, and he guided her in her athletics development from the summer of 2009.

 Freya represented Scotland in the 5000 metres and 10000 metres in the Commonwealth Games in 2010, where she finished 5th and 7th respectively.
 Her first marathon was the 2012 Virgin London Marathon where her aim was to qualify for the 2012 Olympics.
 Finishing 13th overall in a time of 2:28:10, and 2nd Brit, she didn’t make the team, but was subsequently awarded a place due to the withdrawal of the injured Paula Radcliffe.
 In the Olympics she was the first British athlete home in 44th place in a time of 2:32:14.